Tarbuttite: Structure

 Zinc ions are surrounded by oxygen in a nearly perfect trigonal bipyramid and phosphate groups are tetrahedral.
 The crystal structure consists of zig-zag chains of Zn1 polyhedra linked by phosphate groups and pairs of Zn2 polyhedra.
 In each unit cell are two formula units of Zn2(PO4)(OH).

 History

-Tarbuttite was discovered in 1907 in Broken Hill, Northern Rhodesia, (now Kabwe, Zambia).
+Tarbuttite was discovered in 1907 in Broken Hill mine, Northern Rhodesia, (now Kabwe, Zambia).
 The mineral was described from specimens in cellular limonite in the largest hill of the group, Kopje No. 2.
 In a cave discovered in Kopje No. 1 by boring a tunnel, tarbuttite was also found in association with hopeite as obscure crystals and crystals smaller than 1/16 mm and as an encrustation on some bones.
 Several specimens of the mineral were collected by Percy Coventry Tarbutt, a director of the Broken Hill Exploration Company.
 In 1907, the name tarbuttite was proposed by L.J.
 Spencer in the journal Nature in honor of Tarbutt.

 When the International Mineralogical Association was founded, tarbuttite was grandfathered as a valid mineral species.